I’ve experimented with different types of homemade teas using a spearmint and peppermint base, given my garden is a prolific producer of these mints.

 This line references the everlasting intrusion by the press into Ant’s personal life, which he preferred to keep private.
 He stayed sober his entire career, consuming no drugs or alcohol.
 This led to predictable questions from the press; if he didn’t drink or smoke, then what exactly did he do?

-Evidently, there were other popular muscians who led a clean life during their heyday, include Morrissey of The Smiths, Angus Young of AC/DC, and the members of the band KISS.
+Evidently, there were other popular musicians who led a clean life during their heyday, including Morrissey of The Smiths, Angus Young of AC/DC, and the members of the band KISS.

 Footnotes